bfitzpa5/Metis_Challenges/README.md

 # Metis Challenges

 Over the summer I attended [Metis' Data Science Bootcamp](http://www.thisismetis.com/data-science-bootcamps "Metis' Bootcamp Page").
-During the bootcamp, we completed challenges intended to build our skills in various areas of data science.
+Over the course of twelve weeks, we completed challenges intended to build our skills in various areas of data science.
 Included are the first seven challenges I completed as well as the final eight that I am currently working through.

 In each challenge's folder, a `README.md` file lists the objectives of the challenges as well as a data set if required.